open-policy-agent/gatekeeper/README.md

 ### Debugging

+> NOTE: Verbose logging with DEBUG level can be turned on with the `--debug=true` flag.
+The `--debug` flag is set to `false` by default with WARN level.
+In production, this flag should not be set to `true`.

 In debugging decisions and constraints, a few pieces of information can be helpful:

    * Cached data and existing rules at the time of the request